Continental Policy (Japan)

-Japan's Continental Policy refers to a Pan-Asian strategy pursued by Japan, especially the Imperial Japanese Army, between the Meiji Restoration and Japan's expansion during World War II.
+Japan's Continental Policy was a Pan-Asian strategy pursued by Japan, especially the Imperial Japanese Army, between the Meiji Restoration and Japan's expansion during World War II.
 The policy's major aim was to conquer Japan's neighboring countries such as Korea and China to dominate East Asia.

 Continental Policy before the Meiji Restoration

-There were already thoughts about expansion in Japan before the Meiji Restoration.
-Emperor Jimmu, the first Emperor of Japan, had thoughts of ruling the world.
+Before the Meiji Restoration, the idea of expanding the lands ruled by Japan had already been expressed in the country.
+The legendary Emperor Jimmu, the first Emperor of Japan in mythology, had imagined ruling the world.
 Also, Empress Jingū mentioned conquering Samhan.

-In the late 16th century, Toyotomi Hideyoshi finished unifying Japan and he invaded Korea twice.
-The aim of the attack was to prepare for conquering China in the future.
-Although he failed in the end, this action symbolized the starting of Japan's expansion.
+In the late 16th century, Toyotomi Hideyoshi completed the unification of Japan and twice invaded Korea.
+The aim of the invasions was to prepare for a future conquest of China.
+Although he failed to achieve this, his actions symbolized the start of Japan's expansionist era.

-In the late Tokugawa shogunate, many advisers had thoughts of conquering different lands and setting up colonies.
-Honda Toshiaki mentioned that Japan should begin conquering the world and become the world's strongest nation to be their ultimate aim.
-For this, he suggested they occupy Manchuria, Sakhalin, and Kamchatka Peninsula first, and follow the lead of Europe in setting up overseas colonies.
-Nobuhiro Sato also suggested that the procedure for ruling Asia is to capture Manchuria first, then East Asia, then South Asia.
+In the late Tokugawa shogunate, many advisers proposed the conquest of various lands and the setting up of colonies.
+Honda Toshiaki wrote that Japan should begin to conquer the world with the ultimate aim of becoming the world's strongest nation.
+To achieve this, he suggested that Japan should occupy Manchuria, Sakhalin, and Kamchatka Peninsula first, and follow the lead of European nations in setting up overseas colonies.
+Nobuhiro Sato suggested that the procedure for ruling Asia should be to capture Manchuria first, then East Asia, and finally South Asia.
 This became the strategy used by Japan in World War II.

 Continental Policy after the Meiji Restoration

 In the mid-19th century, Japan had been strengthened by the Meiji Restoration and had built a modernized and centralized Japanese government.
-The Meiji Government greatly encouraged people to help modernize Japan, setting up industrial enterprises and starting their industrial revolution in mid-1880s.
+The Meiji Government greatly encouraged the modernization of Japan, setting up industrial enterprises and starting the Japanese Industrial Revolution in mid-1880s.
 Due to many factors affecting Japan, Japan decided to be a military-based country, creating the Continental Policy.

-Japan’s plan and actions
+Japan's plan and actions

 Plan

-Tanaka Giichi is alleged to have presented the so-called Tanaka Memorial, a plan outlining the procedures of Continental Policy in 1927.
-According to the presented text, "If we want to conquer the World, we need to conquer China first.
+Tanaka Giichi has been accused of writing the Tanaka Memorial, a plan outlining the procedures of the Continental Policy in 1927.
+According to the text, "If we want to conquer the World, we need to conquer China first.
 If we want to conquer China, we need to conquer Mongolia and Manchuria first.
 If we want to conquer Mongolia and Manchuria, we need to conquer Korea and Taiwan first."
-However, in the wake of the countless war crime accusations by the victorious Allies after World War II, intensive searches for a Japanese language original were unsuccessful, and the original document, if it existed at all, has never been found.
+However, in the wake of the countless war crime accusations by the victorious Allies after World War II, intensive searches for a Japanese language original proved unsuccessful, and the original document, if it existed at all, has never been found.
 Furthermore, in 1995, a former NKVD official stated that the document was a forgery created in 1931 by the Soviet Union to sow anti-Japanese sentiment abroad, especially in the United States.

 While the Tanaka Memorial has been mentioned in newspapers and school textbooks in China, most Japanese historians contend that the document is a forgery.